turingschool/curriculum/source/projects/store_engine.markdown

 * The title and description cannot be empty strings.
 * The title must be unique for all products in the system
 * The price must be a valid decimal numeric value and greater than zero
 * The photo is optional.
-    * If present, it must be a valid URL
+If present it must be a valid URL format.

 #### User